-We have also audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the effectiveness of Titan Pharmaceuticals, Inc.'s internal control over financial reporting as of December 31, 2006, based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission and our report dated February 27, 2007 expressed an unqualified opinion thereon.
+We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), Titan Pharmaceuticals, Inc. and subsidiaries' internal control over financial reporting as of December 31, 2007, based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission and our report dated March 7, 2008 expressed an unqualified opinion thereon.

-/s/ Odenberg, Ullakko, Muranishi & Co.
-LLP
+/s/ ODENBERG, ULLAKKO, MURANISHI & CO.
+LLP San Francisco, CA March 7, 2008

-San Francisco, California February 27, 2007

-CONSOLIDATED BALANCE SHEETS
+TITAN PHARMACEUTICALS, INC. CONSOLIDATED BALANCE SHEETS